The Advantages and Disadvantages of BPO Outsourcing to the Philippines

 Even if a BPO in the Philippines is delivering exactly what they have been asked, if customers at the end of the day are not happy with the idea of an offshore service, this must be taken into account.
 Happy customers are critical to business success.
 Examples of situations where the Philippines may not automatically be the most suitable outsourcing destination are: interacting with customers in regional/rural areas of Australia (who tend to have a strong preference for locally based service); or outbound selling (Filipinos on the whole are more comfortable with customer service and support than cold-calling sales.)

-The Philippines is a democracy however its President (Duterte) and President-Elect (Marcos Jnr) have a controversial, authoritarian image overseas.
-Marcos is the son of the late dictator Ferdinand Marcos.
+The Philippines is a democracy however its President and his predecessor (Duterte) have a controversial, authoritarian image overseas.
+President Bongbong Marcos is the son of the late dictator Ferdinand Marcos.
 According to the World Bank, the Philippines ranks low for political stability and absence of violence.

 There are many typhoons, or tropical cyclones, which hit different parts of the Philippines every year.
 Of these, several are typically destructive.
 In this setting, power outages often occur in homes, but established BPOs have generators and/or UPS (uninterruptible power supplies) to ensure continuity of power and operations.
 Ensure that your BPO partner has a documented BCP (business continuity plan) or DR (disaster recovery) plan.

 COVID wreaked havoc on the Philippines’ BPO industry and its international clientele.
 Shutdowns and lockdowns meant that staff could not get to work, and work-from-home arrangements took time to implement at scale.
 Many businesses were negatively impacted resulting in customer anger at excessive wait times or not being able to get through at all – triggering companies such as Alinta Energy and Telstra to bring work back onshore.
 With many BPO workers based at home during the pandemic, the Philippines Government issued a “back-to-office” directive to BPOs in 2022, to avoid further damage to local economies reliant on BPO workers (cafes, convenience stores and entertainment venues were all hit hard by the sudden evaporation of a core customer-base).
 However BPO workers – now accustomed to the convenience of home working – rebelled, creating heavy attrition and operational chaos.
-This is a key challenge for the BPO industry as of writing this blog (May 2022).
+This remains a key challenge for the BPO industry even moving into 2024.

-Even prior to the outbreak of COVID-19, attrition (employee turnover) was an issue in big BPO metros like Manila.
+Even prior to the outbreak of COVID-19, attrition (employee turnover) was an issue in big metros like Manila, where BPO workers make up an unusually high 5% of the workforce (this is known as the Industry Saturation Rate).
 Attrition is an often-overlooked hidden cost in customer operations.
 To recruit, train and bring up to speed a new staff member costs thousands of dollars even in the Philippines, not to mention the impact on customer experience if there is only a short tenure amongst most team members.

 How does the Philippines compare to India for outsourcing?